 Our two simple preferences (natural-looking dark wood) made our decision pretty easy.
 Though many of the choices look amazingly similar to real wood, there were only a handful with the specific tone and color variation that we preferred.
-Our final choice: Coach House Oak, shown in the very first photo of the post.
+Our final choice: Shown in the very first photo of the post.
 It has rich chocolate brown tones that glide naturally into black-brown and golden honey tones that make it both sleek and organic-looking — much like real wood floors.

 Wilsonart & Sustainability

 We spent the bulk of our time talking to Alan about the product and the company’s focus on sustainability as a whole.
 That focus goes well beyond this laminate product.
 Alan explained that Wilsonart’s goal is to have zero-waste manufacturing facilities, where everything that comes in goes out in the form of product or packaging or is recycled internally for some other purpose.
 The company is also encouraging employees to be aware of their energy use, and company policy is to use energy as carefully as possible.
 Does that warm your heart as much as it does mine?